winwiz1/crisp-csv/README.md

 ```
 Before exiting the utility prints out a summary with the counts of rejected and filtered rows.
 Pressing Ctrl+C terminates execution, the utility displays a warning about incomplete output files and exits with non-zero exit code.

+> The output file (produced by a containerised instance of the utility deployed in the cloud) is imported into a database that powers [virusquery.com](https://virusquery.com).

 ### Data Validation
 The following checks are performed on each row of data: